jpkrowe/HTPolyNet/README.md

 # HTPolyNet
 > High-Throughput Polymer Network Atomistic Simulations

+Modified version of HTPolyNet to avoid issues with newer GROMACS versions

 HTPolyNet is a Python utility for generating atomistic models of cross-linked polymer networks together with appropriate topology and parameter files required for molecular dynamics simulations using Gromacs.
 It is intended as a fully automated system builder requiring as inputs only the molecular structures of any monomer species, a description of the polymerization chemistry, and a handful of options describing desired system size and composition.
 HTPolyNet uses the Generalized Amber Force Field for atom-typing and parameter generation.

 ## Installation